blakeblackshear/frigate/README.md

                 caption: A person was detected.
 ```

+## Disabling Detection
+You can disable or enable detection via mqtt by publishing to `topic_prefix/detection` then you want to send a payload of either 'enable' or 'disable'.

 ## Tips
 - Lower the framerate of the video feed on the camera to reduce the CPU usage for capturing the feed